 Research clusters at Concordia University of Edmonton are led by faculty members.

 Recognition as a Research Cluster requires approval by the Vice-President Academic & Provost based on a detailed application and ongoing data sheet (see form below).

 - A minimum of three researchers working on a common area.
 Members may be pursuing individual projects in a related field or pursuing collaborative research as a team.

 - The Cluster must have one or more research projects that will result in outputs such as publications, academic events.

-The Vice President will evaluate the application against the criteria and communicate his decision to the cluster and the Research and Faculty Development Committee.
+The Vice-President Academic & Provost will evaluate the application against the criteria and communicate his decision to the cluster and the Research and Faculty Development Committee.
 If approved, the application/data sheet will integrate the Research files and be posted on Concordia University of Edmonton’s website.

 Management of the Clusters

 The leaders, in communication with the Office of Research, will keep the data sheet and the events sections on the web site updated on membership, research, publications, events, etc. No automatic funding is attached to the recognition of the Research Cluster, and funding should be sought internally and externally.
 Research Clusters are eligible to apply for internal Research Grants at Concordia University of Edmonton.

 The leaders, in communication with the Office of Research, will keep the data sheet and the events sections.

 For any information regarding research and research clusters, please contact email@example.com.